 - Credit Analyst Certification sponsored by Risk Management Association (RMA)

-- Certificate in Commercial Banking (Undergraduate business honors/finance majors only)
+- Commercial Banking Certificate (Undergraduate business honors/finance majors only)

 - Master of Financial Management option

-- **- FINC 484 is offered in the summer in residence with a member bank.
+FINC 684 – Internship Summer only, offered in residence with a member bank.
+Master-level students.

-Prior to admission, all Commercial Banking Program (CBP) applicants will interview for potential internship placement with a CBP board member bank.
+Prior to admission, all Commercial Banking Program (CBP) applicants will interview for a potential internship placement with a Commercial Banking Program board member bank.
 Only the students who are selected for internships will be accepted into the program.
-The selection criteria is at sole discretion of CBP member banks.
+The selection criteria are at the sole discretion of Commercial Banking Program member banks.